ryanchengguo/Algorithms/README.md

 - 21_Merge Two Sorted Lists
   - Merge two sorted linked lists and return it as a new list.
 The new list should be made by splicing together the nodes of the first two lists.
 - 83_Remove Duplicates from Sorted List
   - Given a sorted linked list, delete all duplicates such that each element appear only once.
+- 160_Intersection of Two Linked Lists
+  - Write a program to find the node at which the intersection of two singly linked lists begins.
+    - Input: intersectVal = 8, listA = [4,1,8,4,5], listB = [5,0,1,8,4,5], skipA = 2, skipB = 3
+    - Output: Reference of the node with value = 8